Endo International (NASDAQ:ENDP) Releases FY 2021 Earnings Guidance

-Endo International (NASDAQ:ENDP) (TSE:ENL) updated its FY 2021 earnings guidance on Thursday.
+Endo International (NASDAQ:ENDP) (TSE:ENL) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.800-$2.850 for the period, compared to the Thomson Reuters consensus estimate of $2.330.
 The company issued revenue guidance of $2.90 billion-$2.94 billion, compared to the consensus revenue estimate of $2.79 billion.

-A number of brokerages have recently commented on ENDP.
-Piper Sandler lowered Endo International from an overweight rating to a neutral rating and cut their price target for the stock from $10.00 to $3.00 in a report on Tuesday, August 31st.
-Royal Bank of Canada cut their price target on Endo International from $6.00 to $5.00 and set a sector perform rating for the company in a report on Monday, August 9th.
-Finally, Zacks Investment Research upgraded Endo International from a hold rating to a buy rating and set a $4.75 price target for the company in a report on Tuesday, November 2nd.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus target price of $6.96.
+Endo International (NASDAQ:ENDP) (TSE:ENL) last released its quarterly earnings results on Thursday, November 4th.
+The company reported $0.80 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.46 by $0.34.
+The firm had revenue of $772.03 million during the quarter, compared to analysts’ expectations of $667.94 million.
+Endo International had a negative return on equity of 108.42% and a net margin of 2.30%.
+The business’s revenue was up 21.6% on a year-over-year basis.
+During the same period last year, the firm posted $0.52 EPS.
+On average, sell-side analysts anticipate that Endo International will post 2.84 earnings per share for the current fiscal year.

 A hedge fund recently raised its stake in Endo International stock.
-Bank of New York Mellon Corp raised its stake in Endo International plc (NASDAQ:ENDP) (TSE:ENL) by 4.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 2,163,896 shares of the company’s stock after acquiring an additional 97,708 shares during the period.
-Bank of New York Mellon Corp owned about 0.93% of Endo International worth $7,012,000 as of its most recent SEC filing.
-79.45% of the stock is currently owned by hedge funds and other institutional investors.
+Bank of New York Mellon Corp grew its stake in Endo International plc (NASDAQ:ENDP) (TSE:ENL) by 4.7% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,163,896 shares of the company’s stock after acquiring an additional 97,708 shares during the quarter.
+Bank of New York Mellon Corp owned 0.93% of Endo International worth $7,012,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 79.45% of the company’s stock.

 About Endo International